effekseer/docs_tool/source/en/ToolReference/rendererTrack.md

 #### Tile

+It repeats a single image within one track.
+This is suitable for expressions with repeating patterns, such as chains.
+The length of repetition can be specified.

+#### Tile (By Particle)

 It repeats one image within one track.
 It is suitable for particles with repeating patterns, such as chains.
 It can also specify not to repeat only the edges.